parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/eating-well.md

 - You should not stop eating protein altogether.
   - Protein is vital to help your body renew itself and fight infection
   - Reducing protein may cause dangerous weight loss
-- Some people find benefit from a “protein redistribution” diet: this is reducing protein intake _around the time of levodopa_.
+- Some people find benefit from a “protein redistribution” diet: this is reducing protein intake <ins>around the time of levodopa</ins>.
 The medication could be taken with something low in protein, like a cracker, biscuit or fruit if nausea is a problem.
 - Protein could then be eaten later (e.g. 30–60 mins after) or moved to a time when its impact on medication will be less of a problem (often towards the end of the day).
 - **Caution** is advised with this to ensure adequate protein is still consumed.
-- Research has looked at _low protein diets_ and there is <ins>no</ins> adequate evidence to support recommending this.
+- Research has looked at <ins>low protein diets</ins> and there is <ins>no</ins> adequate evidence to support recommending this.

 If you think your symptoms are being affected by the interaction between medication and meals, try tracking your symptoms for 3–5 days, recording: